juanframaureira/PM/README.md

 # Vision
-Make sure I have available small pieces of knoledge
+To make sure I have available small pieces of knoledge